 At the district level, the same percentage change in enrollment provides large districts more options to adjust costs than small districts.
 The examples that follow assume that school functions are operating at capacity for facilities, buses, class size, caseloads, and other factors.
 A 10 percent change in a 5,000 student district amounts to 500 students while a 10 percent change in a 100,000 student district amounts to 10,000 students.
 Assuming 14 grade levels (Prekindergarten, Kindergarten, and Grades 1 to 12), the smaller district would have 36 students per grade level while the larger district would have 714 per grade level.
 For a prekindergarten to grade six elementary school configuration, the smaller district would have a total of 288 students, which is generally not enough to change the number of school buildings needed.
 If the 288 students are distributed evenly across six elementary buildings, the 48 students at each school are not enough to change the number of 72 passenger buses needed.
 At each of the six elementary schools, 48 students amounts to six students per grade level, not enough to adjust the number of regular education teachers or classrooms at typical ratios of one teacher for every 20 to 25 students.
-If 10 percent of the students are more likely to require additional staff due to class size and caseload regulations than it is likely to result in a reduction of staff.
+If 10 percent of the students require special services, including special education or ELL services, a change of five students are more likely to require additional staff due to class size and caseload regulations than it is likely to result in a reduction of staff.